JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Clicking on the comment icon should open a modal where users can post a reply to the tweet with the original tweet above #DONE
 - New model for the replies #DONE
 - The original post should be shown above the textarea for the reply #DONE
 - There should be a line between the two profile pics .
-This needs a lot more work as the current solution is clunky
+This needs a lot more work as the current solution is clunky #DONE
+- Let's add the second line directly in the create post wizard above the image but only on the reply wizard
 - Comments for tweets, further comments for them too.
 Implement twitter threads
 - Profile page should have a replies page
 - On the single post all replies should be shown with scrolling